conda-forge/sunpy-feedstock/README.md

 Package license: BSD-2-Clause

-Summary: SunPy is an open-source Python library for Solar Physics data analysis and visualization.
+Summary: SunPy core package - sunpy is a software library that provides fundamental tools for accessing, loading and interacting with solar physics data in Python

 Development: https://github.com/sunpy/sunpy